Our 2016 Season: Wearing Many Hats!

 Freeport Community Library, Library Drive, Freeport

-Join us as we enjoy a potluck supper followed by a quick "business" meeting to review the successes and challenges of 2014 and look forward to 2015.
+Join us as we enjoy a potluck supper followed by a quick "business" meeting to review the successes and challenges of 2015 and look forward to 2016.
 Volunteers, friends, supporters and curious onlookers are all welcome.
+Wear a fun hat and you could win a prize!
+Bring a little dish to share; we'll supply dessert.

 Freeport FebFest of Arts & Culture